Translation services tips blog banner.

 1. Define your project scope clearly

 Without knowing what you want, translators will deliver what may not align with your objectives, and you end up wasting time and effort.
-Before getting a translator or looking for translation services near me, ensure you have a clear plan in place.
+Before getting a translator or looking for translation services near you, ensure you have a clear plan in place.

 What should be in your scope?